TheNathanSpace/iDeemYouWorthy/README.md

 ## FAQ/Misc.
 Notes

-Does this duplicate tracks if you have two playlists with the same track?
+Does this download duplicate tracks if you have two playlists with the same track?
  > This doesn't download the same track twice.
 It keeps track of which tracks are in what playlist and where they're stored, so there is only one file for each track.
-Deezer automatically
+Deezer automatically keeps it from downloading a track in the same file location, and iDeemYouWorthy keeps track of downloaded tracks so it can add them to playlists.

 I'm getting some stack overflow error!
 > This happens when you overload deemix, trying to download too many tracks at once.
-Currently, the best fix is to only download something like 500 tracks at a time.
+The best fix is to only download something like 500 tracks at a time.
 Use the custom playlist file to control which playlists are downloaded.

-I'm having trouble with ________, what's going on?
- > Please let me know if you have trouble with anything!
-You can open a [GitHub issue](https://github.com/TheKingElessar/iDeemYouWorthy/issues), or contact me through any [listed method](README.md#contact-information).

 #### Misc. notes:

-> **You cannot track two playlists that have the same name.** I haven't tested it, but it would cause *so many problems*.
+> **You cannot (*should not*) track two playlists that have the same name.** I haven't tested it, but it would cause *so many problems*.
 It would have been *very* annoying for me to have built this program with that in mind.
 Why would you even have two playlists with the same name in the first place?

 > If you have local files in your Spotify playlist, they'll be printed to `cache/problematic_tracks.txt`.
 You can figure out what to do with them.

-> If a file's path size is over 260, it will be printed to `cache/problematic_tracks.txt`.
-It cannot be added to iTunes on Windows.
+## Rational

+Using **Spotify** for your music is great because you can access it from anywhere, you don't have to worry about local files, and it's super easy to use.

+Storing music locally (like on **iTunes**) is great because there aren't any ongoing costs, it's more versatile, and you aren't reliant on a third-party.

+So, this aims to combine the best of both worlds.

 ## Contact Information

+Please let me know if you have trouble with anything!
+You can open a [GitHub issue](https://github.com/TheKingElessar/iDeemYouWorthy/issues), or contact me through any of these methods.

 **Discord:** TheKingElessar#3226